Prag8855/aab/content/guides/become-a-freelancer-in-germany.md

 **[Do I need a residence permit? ➞](/guides/residence-permit)**

-Everyone else needs a visa to work in Germany.
-If you want to be self-employed, you must [apply for a German freelance visa](/guides/how-to-get-a-german-freelance-visa).
-This takes 1 to 4 months.
-You can't work until you have that visa.
-If you already have a Blue Card or a work visa, it might allow you to freelance.
+Everyone else needs a residence permit to work in Germany.
+To be self-employed, you must [apply for a German freelance visa](/guides/how-to-get-a-german-freelance-visa).
+This takes 1 to 4 months, sometimes longer.
+You can't work before you get the residence permit.
+If you already have a [[Blue Card]] or a [work visa](/glossary/Work%20Visa), it might allow you to freelance already.

 If you come from **{{AUFENTHV_41_COUNTRIES}}**, you can stay in Germany for up to 90 days without a visa.[^6] You can come to Germany and apply for a freelance visa there.
 It's easier to prepare your freelance visa application if you are already in Germany, but you will spend more time in Germany without an income.